Low Shower Head Water Pressure

 You may have to buy a new shower head.
 Not all showerheads are designed the same and after removing one from the water supply pipe at the wall you may not see a plastic disk.
 If this happens and the flow of water from the supply pipe is adequate, just go buy a new shower head.

 Shower heads are readily accessible and they are a common replacement part.
 In fact, you may find one that produces a better stream of water than what you had before.

-Remember to use pipe thread compound or Teflon tape on the water supply pipe that connects to the shower head.
-These materials prevent leaks where the shower head connects to the water supply pipe.
+Remember to use pipe thread compound on the water supply pipe that connects to the shower head.
+This prevents leaks where the shower head connects to the water supply pipe.

 What Does Unequal Pressure at the Shower Head Mean?

 Unequal pressure between hot and cold water at the showerhead means the clog is in the valve, not the shower head.

 If your shower water delivers great pressure when you have the valve handle turned to all hot or all cold and then you turn it the other way and the volume decreases, this tells you the issue is in the VALVE.